NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 3.md

 After looking around at them with anger, he was grieved at the hardness of their hearts and told the man, **"Stretch out your hand."** So he stretched it out, and his hand was restored.

 ###### 6
-Immediately the Pharisees went out and started plotting with the Herodians against him, how they might kill him.Ministering to the Multitude
+Immediately the Pharisees went out and started plotting with the [[Herodians]] against him, how they might kill him.

+### Ministering to the Multitude

 ###### 7
 Jesus departed with his disciples to the sea, and a large crowd followed from Galilee, and a large crowd followed from Judea,